WSU-kduncan/cicdf25-ryanshanley7/README-CI.md

 The goal of this project was to automate the building and publishing of a docker container image, when the project was updated.
 GitHub Actions automatically build a new container image and publishes it to DockerHub using versioned tags.<br><br>

 The tools used in this project are as follows
-- GitHub
+- GitHub: Stores project files, and detects new tags from Actions.
-- GitHub Actions
+- GitHub Actions: Automates building and pushing.
-- Docker
+- Docker: Builds and runs containers locally.
-- DockerHub
+- DockerHub: Stores the container images, and shows version tags.
-- WSL
+- WSL: Local development environment.

 ## Part 1 – Create a Docker container image